kometen/parse-pause/README.md

 Duration is in seconds.
 Internally it is using milliseconds.

 It reads the xml-file, add `from` and `until` into a struct which is then pushed to a vector.
-This vector is traversed at the end and print json (handcoded) if chapter or part duration is satisfied.
+This vector is traversed at the end and print json (handcoded) if chapter, part or length duration is satisfied.